Lakens/BF_TOST/BF_Reproducing_DM2017.md

-BF vs TOST
+Reproducing Dienes and Mclatchie, 2017
 ================

+The code below reproduces all examples of how to calculate Bayes Factors in Dienes and Mclatchie, 2017, 'Four reasons to prefer Bayesian analyses over significance testing'.
+Download the full articles (\#Open Access) here: <https://link.springer.com/content/pdf/10.3758%2Fs13423-017-1266-z.pdf>

-Below is the code by Stefan Wiens from: <https://figshare.com/articles/Aladins_Bayes_Factor_in_R/4981154/3>
+Below is the R code to calculate Bayes factors based on a t-distribution by Stefan Wiens from: <https://figshare.com/articles/Aladins_Bayes_Factor_in_R/4981154/3>

 ``` r
 BF_t<-function(meantheory, sdtheory, dftheory, meanobtained, semobtained, dfobtained, tail = 2)